fescobar96/Crime-Prediction-in-San-Francisco/README.md

 ## Introduction

-San Francisco's economy is continuously improving, but its wealth seems to be heavily undistributed; situation that has driven the crime rates higher than the nation average.
+San Francisco's economy is continuously growing, but its wealth seems to be heavily undistributed, a situation that has driven the crime rates higher than the national average.
+If the number of police officers is not enough to decrease crime rates in San Francisco, what should law enforcement do to prevent high crime rates?

+Law enforcement in San Francisco is facing an optimization problem where it has relatively few resources to take care of a big area.
+The purpose of this project is to build machine learning models that can aid law enforcement in better distributing the resources across different police department districts.

+The final model implements the most predictive features from 3 different datasets with the primary objective of predicting the number of crimes for each police department district in San Francisco for any given date.